 Identify a purpose of addiction.

-Better understand the philosophy underlying the twelve step programs’ approach to addiction.
+Explain the philosophy underlying the twelve step programs’ approach to addiction.

 Michael Marsman, LCSW, is a certified Jungian analyst in private practice in Berkeley, California and is a member of the C.G.
 Jung Institute of San Francisco and the Jungian Psychoanalytic Association (JPA) in New York.
 He is a graduate of the JPA, where he is a faculty member, supervisor and former board member.
 Among his published works are: “Bringing Dharma to Earth: The Sabarimalai Pilgrimage and Ayyappan Myth," Spring Journal (2013); “Transgenderism and Transformation: An Attempt at a Jungian Understanding," Journal of Analytical Psychology (2017); and “Kali: In Praise of the Goddess," Psychological Perspectives (2019).
 Michael has taught and presented nationally and internationally on diverse topics such as Hindu mythology, analytic ethics, transgenderism, archetypes and the collective unconscious and amplification.
 He is a board member and Treasurer of the Philemon Foundation.